 An overview of the dispatching properties of the two approaches is given in Table I. The ISR handler approach needs only two context switches and the priority is set by the hardware.
 With the ISR event approach, handlers are scheduled at software priorities.
 The initial first level handler, running at hardware priority, fires the event for the event handler.
 Also the first level handler will notify the scheduler.
-In the best case three context switches are necessary: one to the first level handler, one to the ISR event handler, and one back to the interrupted thread.
-If the ISR handler has a lower priority than the interrupted thread, an additional context switch from the first level handler back to the interrupted thread is necessary.
+In the best case three context switches are necessary: one to the first level handler has a lower priority than the interrupted thread, an additional context switch from the first level handler back to the interrupted thread is necessary.